CofC Link

 Exoplanet Studies with the Subaru SEEDS Survey

-Brown Dwarfs Around Radial Velocity Planet Systems
+Brown Dwarfs Around Radial Velocity Planet System

 J. Alex Greene: Brown Dwarfs Around Radial Velocity Planet Systems

-58 Coming St., Charleston, SC 29424
+College of Charleston, Department of Physics & Astronomy, 58 Coming St., Charleston, SC 29424

 webpage modified: